 Is splooting bad for cats?

-While the position might seem a bit out of the ordinary at first, rest assured that your cat is not at risk of any damage.
-Cats are extremely flexible, so stretching out their hind legs is not a giant leap.
+While the position might initially seem a bit out of the ordinary for your animal, rest assured that your cat is not at risk of any damage.
+Cats are incredibly flexible, so stretching their hind legs is not a giant leap.

 This position actually helps them relax their leg muscles and their spine.
-It is also called cat yoga, that’s how relaxing it can be for your cat to sit in this position.
+It is also called cat yoga; that’s how relaxing it can be for your cat to sit in this position.
 You might notice that it is also purring while splooting.
 That’s another indication that it’s relaxation time.

 People often get scared when they see their cats splooting because most cats don’t do it very often.
-Not only does the position seem extreme, but it also resembles the position that cats paralyzed from their waist down lay in.
+Not only does the position seem extreme, but it also resembles the position cats paralyzed from their waist down lay in.

 Can splooting be dangerous for your cat?

-Cats sploot to lower their body temperature, so if they are heated up and they lay on an area that is significantly cooler than they are, this does pose a risk.

-If the temperature difference is too big, then it might be dangerous for them.
+Cats sploot to lower their body temperature, so if they are heated up, and they lay in an area that is significantly cooler than they are, this does pose a risk.
+On the other hand, if the temperature difference is too big, it might be dangerous for them.

 This could lead to health issues such as acute arthritis or UTIs.
 That’s why you should prevent it.
-On hot days, make sure, if possible, that your cat doesn’t have access to areas with cold floors or air conditioning.
+On hot days, ensure that your cat doesn’t have access to areas with cold floors or air conditioning.

 Can all cats sploot?

 Yes, all cats can sploot, but young cats do it more than older cats do.
 That’s because they are more flexible and they have healthier joints.

-So, they may do it rarely and for short periods of time, or not at all.
-Cats with joint issues may also avoid this position, also because it causes them pain.
+So, they may do it rarely and for short periods, or not at all.
+Cats with joint issues may also avoid this position because it causes them pain.
 Splooting can also be painful for cats that have undergone traumas in their hind legs or hips.